joshua-probst/manage_PowerAutomateSharePointOnlinePermissions/README.md

 ![import solution](assets/import_Solution.png)

-YOUR DONE and you can now use the flow to manage your permissions in SharePoint Online.
+YOU ARE DONE!
+You can now use the flow to manage your permissions in SharePoint Online.

 ##